 Genetics, Prevelance and Distribution of Green Eyes

 Until 2007, it was believed that there was a hierarchy of eye color.
 Brown was dominant over green, which was dominant over blue.
 You received two genes for an eye color, one gene from each parent, and whichever was the dominant gene would express itself.
 Therefore two brown genes would obviously express itself as brown.
 A brown gene and a blue or green gene would express itself as brown.
-A green gene and a blue gene would express itself as blue.
-And only a combination of two blue genes would express itself as green.
+A green gene and a blue gene would express itself as green.
+And only a combination of two blue genes would express itself as blue.

 The study disproving this Mendelian theory for eye color was published in the American Journal of Human Genetics, and was supported with grants from Australia's National Health and Medical Research Council and the United States of America's National Cancer Institute.

 Now it is proven that eye color is controlled by more than one gene; in fact, up to 16 genes contribute to eye color.
 This means that there is a chance that a person can inherit virtually any eye color, no matter the eye color of the parents (although the chances for people of certain heritages having a particular eye color are different than for others).